 DATE REVISED:

-DATE ACCEPTED BY IBIS OPEN FORUM:
+DATE ACCEPTED BY IBIS OPEN FORUM: Rejected April 26, 2013

 STATEMENT OF THE ISSUE:

 There are some receiver AMI models whose AMI_GetWave function produces an output waveform which is not centered around the horizontal axis.
-This raises a question about the Rx_Receiver_Sensitivity parameter which defines an offset around an unspecified threshold level It seems that the assumed threshold is 0 V, but this is not stated in the specification.
+This raises a question about the Rx_Receiver_Sensitivity parameter which defines an offset around an unspecified threshold level.
+It seems that the assumed threshold is 0 V, but this is not stated in the specification.

 ANALYSIS PATH/DATA THAT LED TO SPECIFICATION: